shiruco/zenships/README.md

 # Zenships

-Zenships is marketplace for xr Dapps.
+Zenships is marketplace for XR Dapps.